sliverpix/TVE_VOD_Metadata_Control/README.md

 				- cleanup/remove old Series_ID logic and set its value to Series_Name regardless of current SeriesID value.
 				- A-Path (byCategory) - Enhancement #26
 * 08-07-2019	- (1.12.1) Correct the application of Format-SubProcessing() to instead apply to Series_Id value rather than Series_Name value.
+* 08-14-2019	- (1.12.3) Fix Bug #33 to save meta changes to either MODIFIED or to REVIEW but not both. (not watch SD/HD as an asset could have both and they could be saved to differnt locations.)
+				- start building new functions to address enhancement #34 & #37 (see the project board/issue tracker for details.)
+				- Tested and polished code cerrections for bugs #22, #33 and #36 (see the project board/issue tracker for details.)